Extended Play (Fleetwood Mac EP)

 Extended Play is an EP by British-American rock band Fleetwood Mac, released in 2013.
-Released as a digital download by the band themselves and without a record company, it was the band's first new music in ten years since their 2003 album Say You Will and the last release of studio material to feature Lindsey Buckingham before his removal from the band in 2018.
+Released as a digital download by the band themselves and without a record company, it was the band's first new music in ten years since their 2003 album Say You Will, the only studio work since their debut album to not involve Christine McVie in any capacity, and the last release of studio material to feature Lindsey Buckingham before his removal from the band in 2018.
+"Sad Angel" and "Without You" were also performed on the band's 2013 tour.